 We have carefully reviewed the Request for Proposal (the “RFP”) document.
 We accept the instructions and terms of the RFP with no objections.
 We propose to execute the contract in conformity with the RFP document.

-Our Technical and Financial Proposals (Proposal) are prepared according to the requirements of the RFP and any deviations thereof are clearly identified in the Comments, Deviations and Suggestions to the RFP form.
+Our Technical and Financial Proposals (Proposal) are prepared according to the requirements of the RFP and any deviations thereof are clearly identified in the Comments, Deviations and Suggestions to the Technical Specification form.

 We confirm to have read and understood the Employer’s Anti-Corruption Policy, and Supplier Code of Conduct (collectively, the “Policies”).
 We agree to abide by the Policies and to review their terms prior to engaging in any activities that could possibly be in violation of the Policies.
 If we have any questions concerning any matter within the scope of the Policies, we will address them to the Employer’s General Counsel for review, prior to engaging in any such transaction or activity.